TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

 ## Issues
 [] I don't understand what the <#> operator is doing and what it defaults to.
+[] How does bm25 work, methodically?
+[] How does ivfflat work?
+[] What's the benefit of pgvecto.rs for bm25 if sparse vectors are used?
 [] Run a basic script (no pgvecto.rs).
 [] Run using pgvecto.rs to index the sparse search.